xav335/frenchenglishservices/wp-content/plugins/google-sitemap-plugin/readme.txt

 * New: Ability to add site in google webmaster tools, verify it and add sitemap file was added.

 == Upgrade Notice ==

+= V2.9.7 =
+We replaced old Google Webmaster Tools API with new Google Webmaster Tools API v3.

 = V2.9.6 =
 Error with access to the plugins settings page was fixed.
 BWS Menu was updated.